Ternaku-id/ternaku-bangkit-machine-learning/README.md

 #### Link to dataset
 - [DATASET ML](https://drive.google.com/drive/folders/1_FB1UIOc-UrCFNujgb_W0W27A0NcOlNz?usp=sharing)
 ## 4. Preprocessing Data
-We use image augmentation to expanding the training data with diverse variations and to reduce overfitting.
-And we resize the image into 640x640 because the image we found is not in a same size.
+We use image augmentation by applying various transformations to the original images, to creates additional training samples with different variations.
+Image augmentation is useful to expanding the training data with diverse variations and to reduce overfitting.
 ## 5. Create models and training data
 For model architecture, resize the image into 224x224 and we use transfer learning using MobilenetV2.
 The Architecture of MobileNetV2: